-Charles KibaraChief Manager | Operations & Branches
+Charles Kibara Chief Manager | Operations & Branches

 Mr. Kibara has over 13 years' experience in finance, internal and external audit.
-He is CPA (K), member of the Institute of Certified Public Accountant (ICPAK) and holds a Master's of Business Administration (MBA) Degree from University of Nairobi.
+He is CPA (K), member of the Institute of Certified Public Accountants (ICPAK) and holds a Master's of Business Administration (MBA) Degree from the University of Nairobi.
 He has attended numerous professional development and leadership courses in internal control.